joshuathompsonlindley/Arpelle/README.md

 All you need is .NET 5 (SDK) and to run `dotnet build` in the root folder.
 The built file will be in the `bin/Debug/net5.0` folder.

 Command Line Usage:
-When output is not given, it'll default to `arplc_output` in the current directory.

 	arplc <input> [output]